Hierarchical Explanations for Video Action Recognition: Hierarchical Explanations

-Our training process consists of a multi-step procedure: initially epochs we perform warm-up of the newly added layers.
+Our training process consists of a multi-step procedure: In the initial epochs we perform warm-up of the newly added layers.
 Following the warm-up, we train the entire network end-to-end.
-Every $10$ epochs we perform prototype projection, i.e., updating the prototype layer only, followed by a phase of fine-tuning the layers after the prototype layer.
+Every $10$ epochs we update the prototype layer only, followed by a phase of fine-tuning the layers after the prototype layer.

 \myparagraph{Video and Action Matching in the Hyperbolic Space}

 We aim to learn a latent space where patches important for classification are clustered around similar prototypes.
 In order to learn hierarchical prototypes we optimize the prototypes $P=\{p_j\}_{j=1}^{m+n}$ to match videos to hyperbolic action embeddings, hence our optimization is supervised by $\vPhi \in \DD^{n\times(|\CA|)}$.
 Let $\{(v_i,y_i)\}_{i=1}^N$ be the training set, where $v \in \mathbb{R}^{W\times H \times T \times 3}$ and $y_i \in \mathcal{A}$.
 Our goal is to solve: